google/wuffs/doc/note/facts.md

 }
 ```

-Facts are also created by compile-time [assertions](/doc/note/assertions.md),
+Facts are also explicitly created by compile-time
-discussed in a separate document.
+[assertions](/doc/note/assertions.md), discussed in a separate document.

 ## Situations and Reconciliation